 Produce 101: Tomatoes

 Tomatoes are an ancient crop, thought to have originated in Central America centuries ago.
-While the tomato has become associated with Mediterranean cuisine, they were are relatively late arrive to the European pantry, not arriving until the 16th century.
+While the tomato has become associated with Mediterranean cuisine, they were relatively late to the European pantry, not arriving until the 16th century.

-Are they a fruit or are they a vegetable?
+Are Tomatoes a Fruit or a Vegetable?

-Botanically, they are a fruit, but the Supreme Court said they’re a vegetable since they are used as such.
+Botanically, tomatoes are a fruit, but the Supreme Court said they’re a vegetable since they are used as such.
 There’s a great Miles Kington quote that comes to mind: “Knowledge is knowing that a tomato is a fruit.
 Wisdom is not putting it in a fruit salad.”

 Tomatoes are amazingly diverse and come in a multitude of sizes, shapes, colors and flavors–and they will add constant variety to your menus.
 Today, we are going to cover the basics and save the specialty varieties, like Heirloom tomatoes, for another time.